Oruchan-Asar/Data-Structures-Bootcamp/Arrays/EXAMPLES.md

 }

 ```
-### How do you search a target value in a rotated array?
+### How do you search for a target value in a rotated array?
 ```C
 void searchRotated() {